ZigZagExchange/backend/README.md

            `?account_id` (optional)
            `?direction` (optional - 'older' or 'newer')

-Description: Returns a JSON containing the last trades for that market in depending order.
+Description: Returns a JSON containing the last trades in decending order.

+             With `market` you can choose to only return trades for one market.
+Use 'eth-ust' or 'eth_ust'

              With `type` you can choose to only return buy or ask side.
 You can set 's', 'b', 'sell' or 'buy'.